 The New Generic Top-Level Domain (gTLD) Program established auctions as a last resort to resolve the competition sets between identical or similar terms (strings) for new gTLDs, an issue known as string contention.
 Ninety percent of contention sets scheduled for auction have been resolved through other means before reaching an auction conducted by Power Auctions, ICANN's authorized auction service provider.
 However, it was recognized from the outset that significant funds could accrue as a result of several successful auctions.
 The proceeds derived from such auctions have been reserved and earmarked within ICANN until such time as the ICANN Board authorizes a plan for the appropriate use of the funds.
-These proceeds are considered an exceptional, one-time source of revenue.
+These proceeds are considered as an exceptional, one-time source of revenue.

-All ICANN Supporting Organizations (SOs) and Advisory Committees (ACs) have chartered the CCWG to propose a mechanism to allocate the new gTLD auction proceeds.
+All ICANN Supporting Organizations (SOs) and Advisory Committees (ACs) have chartered the CCWG to propose a mechanism to allocate the new gTLD Auction Proceeds.
 Following approval by the Chartering Organizations, the CCWG will submit its proposals to the ICANN Board for consideration.

-The new gTLD auction proceeds, derived from these last resort auctions, are distinct and ring-fenced funds.
-The auction proceeds are a single revenue source derived from all new gTLD Auction Proceeds round 1.
+The new gTLD Auction Proceeds, derived from these last resort auctions, are distinct and ring-fenced funds.
+The Auction Proceeds are a single revenue source derived from all new gTLD Auction Proceeds round 1.
 The proceeds, net of direct auction costs, are fully segregated in separate bank and investment accounts.
 The proceeds are invested conservatively with any interest accruing to the proceeds.
 Since June 2014, 17 contention sets have been resolved via ICANN auctions.
 The total net proceeds to date are \$208 million.
 Details of the proceeds can be found here.
 It is important to keep in mind that approximately 90 percent of contention sets scheduled for auction are resolved prior to the auction.
 The total amount of funding resulting from auctions will not be known until all relevant applications have resolved contention.

-2Of the \$233.5 million USD in proceeds, \$133 million USD are proceeds from the .web auction.
+&lt;sup>2Of the \$233.5 million USD in proceeds, \$133 million USD are proceeds from the .web auction.
 The resolution of the .web contention set is being challenged through ICANN's accountability mechanisms. \$36 million USD was allocated to the ICANN reserve fund.
 As of 30 June 2019, the net return on investment was \$10.5 million USD.
 Therefore, the total net auction proceeds as of 30 June 2019 are \$208 million USD, of which \$133 million USD are proceeds from the .web auction.

-On 23 December 2019, the CCWG published its Proposed Final Report for Public Comment.
-The proposed Final Report sets out the core issues that the CCWG addressed in carrying out its charter since its inception in January 2017.
-It records the CCWG's discussions regarding options around a mechanism(s) to allocate the new gTLD auction proceeds in accordance with ICANN's mission and Bylaws.
+The CCWG is in the final stages of preparing its Final Report, which will then be submitted to the Chartering Organizations for their consideration.
+Following approval by the Chartering Organizations, the recommendations will be submitted to the ICANN Board for approval.
+The Final Report will set out the core issues that the CCWG addressed in carrying out its charter since its inception in January 2017.
+It will include responses to questions posed in the CCWG's charter, a series of recommendations, as well as guidance to be considered in the implementation phase.
+The Final Report will also record the CCWG's discussions regarding options around a mechanism(s) to allocate the new gTLD Auction Proceeds in accordance with ICANN's mission and Bylaws.

-The Proposed Final Report discusses three possible mechanisms for allocation of auction proceeds:
+The Final Report will discuss three possible mechanisms for allocation of auction proceeds, and make a recommendation about which of these mechanisms are considered the most suitable: